Home

 Authorities stand outside a storage unit with a large sign indicating it was repossessed, surrounded by various boxes, hinting at the shocking find within.

-A disturbing discovery in Los Angeles has sparked widespread anger: on May 27, 1982, around 17,000 babies were uncovered in a repossessed storage unit.
-Many were over 20 weeks gestation, abandoned by a medical lab tasked with disposing of aborted fetuses.
+A shocking find in Los Angeles has incited widespread outrage.
+On May 27, 1982, approximately 17,000 babies were discovered in a repossessed storage unit, many beyond 20 weeks gestation, left by a medical lab charged with disposing of aborted fetuses.

 Financial Mismanagement Exposed